 Does drinking water contribute to altitude sickness?

 It is important to stay hydrated at altitude.
 Symptoms of dehydration are similar to those of altitude sickness.
 Count one liter to one and a half liters of additional water per day at altitude.
+In this case, I recommend you bring a good quality filtered water bottle.
+Clear urine indicates adequate hydration, dark urine suggests dehydration and the need to drink more water.

 How serious is altitude sickness?